Data vs classifiers, who wins?: Results and discussion

-According to \citet{smith2014reducing}, not all instances of a dataset are equally beneficial for learning.
+According to Smith and Martinez (2014) \cite{smith2014reducing}, not all instances of a dataset are equally beneficial for learning.
 This means that some instances can help more than others in the model induction process, and it is even possible to have instances that hinder learning.
-By expanding this idea to a higher level, it is possible to imagine that in a benchmark, not all datasets are equally beneficial for evaluating models.
+By expanding this idea to a higher level, it is possible to figure out that in a benchmark, not all datasets are equally beneficial for evaluating models.

-From this, one can imagine that within a benchmark there may be a subset of datasets that is as good, or even better, than the original benchmark.
+Given that, one can imagine that within a benchmark there may be a subset of datasets that is as good, or even better, than the original benchmark.
 Through this, it is also believed that decodIRT can help to find more efficient benchmarks.
-Because using the item parameters of the IRT it is possible to select the datasets that present the highest percentage of instances with high values for each one of the item parameters.
+Due to using the item parameters of the IRT it is possible to select the datasets that have the highest percentage of instances with high values for each one of the item parameters.

 According to the results presented above, it is known that the datasets occupy opposite positions in the Discrimination and Difficulty rankings.
 Therefore, it is understood that to generate a more efficient subset of datasets it is necessary to take into account the values of both parameters.